Taking $3,000 per month or less in card payments?

 - Low complaint volume

-- No early termination fee if equipment is purchased
+- No early termination fee if the equipment is purchased

 - No PCI compliance fee

-- Long-term contract with early termination fee if equipment is leased
+- Long-term contract with early termination fee if the equipment is leased

 - Uses tiered pricing